Constraining cosmology with weak lensing voids: Methodology

 We employ a Bayesian formalism, in which the likelihood, $P(\pmb{p}|\pmb{d})$, of the set of cosmological parameters $\pmb{p} = [\Omega_m,S_8,h,w_0]$ given a data set $\pmb{d}$, is given, according to Bayes' theorem, by

 where $P(\pmb{p})$ is the prior, $P(\pmb{d}|\pmb{p})$ is the likelihood of the data conditional on the parameters, and $P(\pmb{d})$ is the normalisation.
-In our analysis we use flat priors with upper and lower limits respectively for $\Omega_{rm m}$: [0.10, 0.55], $S_8$: [0.61, 0.99], $h$: [0.45, 0.90], $w_0$: [-1.99, -0.52].
-We note that these priors slightly extend past the parameter space in Fig. \ref{fig:cosmo nodes}, which we have expanded to ensure the likelihood contours presented in this work to not cross the prior boundary.
+In our analysis we use flat priors with upper and lower limits respectively for $\Omega_{\rm m}$: [0.10, 0.55], $S_8$: [0.61, 0.89], $h$: [0.60, 0.81], $w_0$: [-1.99, -0.52].
+These priors match the parameter space sampled by the nodes in Fig. \ref{fig:cosmo nodes}.

 The log likelihood can be expressed as